thpatch/win32_utf8/README.md

 	Splits a UTF-16 command-line string (returned by e.g.`GetCommandLineW()`) into an UTF-8 `argv` array, and returns the number of arguments (`argc`) in `pNumArgs`.
 The caller has to free the returned array using `LocalFree()`.

+* `HRESULT WINAPI SHParseDisplayNameU(LPCSTR pszName, IBindCtx *pbc, LPITEMIDLIST *ppidl, SFGAOF sfgaoIn, SFGAOF *psfgaoOut)`

+	Converts a path (`pszName`) to a `ITEMLIST` pointer (`ppidl`), required for a number of shell functions.
+Unlike the original function, this wrapper also works as expected for paths containing forward slashes.

 ### OS compatibility
 win32_utf8 it meant to require at least Windows XP - that is, it statically references only Windows functions that were available on XP.
 Wrappers for functions that were introduced in later Windows versions load their original functions dynamically using GetProcAddress().